nodematiclabs/oss-k8s-networking/README.md

 4. `kubectl apply -f query-parameters.yaml`
 5. `kubectl apply -f regex.yaml`

+Set a DNS A record for the ingress domains

 (If testing the cookies ingress, run `document.cookie='Example=always'` in your browser console)